python/cpython/Doc/library/idle.rst

 Code Context (toggle)(Editor Window only)
    Open a pane at the top of the edit window which shows the block context of the code which has scrolled above the top of the window.
-Clicking a line in this pane exposes that line at the top of the editor.
+See :ref:`Code Context <code-context>` in the Editing and Navigation section below.

 Window menu (Shell and Editor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^